RSB and COVID-19

 Biology Week 2020 will also be entirely virtual this year.

 We have suspended our second round of the Big Biology Day grants, and will be in touch with entrants in due course.
 We will not be offering Biology Week 2020 grants, and we will be reviewing our Outreach and Engagement grants for 2021 in the new year.

 We have launched a new bulletin for members and non-members covering the latest news and science behind the COVID-19 pandemic and response.
 To download the latest bulletin and for more information on how to subscribe to future outputs for free, visit the policy newsletter page.

 We will continue our work to respond to relevant open consultations, inquiries and calls for evidence, including the current call for submission of nominations of Research Excellence Framework (REF2021) panel members, which remains open.
 To stay up to date on what we are working on, to find out more and to contribute, visit our Open Consultations page.

 We have taken the decision to postpone the next round of Plant Health Undergraduate Studentships until 2021.
 We have arranged ten exciting projects to take place around the UK and will update our website with details in the spring of 2021, along with information about how students can apply to take part.

 All Qualified Person interview assessments have been postponed until further notice.
 We will still be accepting new applications electronically but please expect a delay in processing and assessment timelines.
 We will be reassessing the situation on a regular basis and will resume normal procedure as soon as possible.
 For more information contact firstname.lastname@example.org

-All RSB in-person training courses taking place until the end of August 2020 will be postponed, and where possible courses will be delivered remotely via online video conferencing.
+All RSB in-person training courses taking place until the end of the year have been postponed, and where possible courses will be delivered remotely via online video conferencing.
 If this is the case you will be notified separately via email.
 This will be reviewed regularly based on official government guidance.

 All RSB online training courses are still available as usual and can be accessed via myLearning.